Search within:

 The Climate and Health CoP will explore the connections between current and projected climate change impacts and health outcomes.
 We welcome participants from all disciplines to engage in meaningful conversation and activities that have the potential to enhance teaching, research, and practice.

-The Interprofessional Healthcare Technology (IHT) Community of Practice (CoP).
+The Healthcare Interprofessional Technology (HIT) Community of Practice (CoP).
 This dynamic and inclusive community is designed for faculty, staff, community members, and students who are passionate about harnessing cutting-edge technology to enhance student learning and pioneer innovative research.
 By exploring innovative tools such as simulation, podcasting, virtual reality, and artificial intelligence, we are transforming educational practices and fostering breakthroughs in health sciences.

 Aligned with CHSP’s experiential and interdisciplinary philosophy, our community empowers diverse learners and practitioners, fostering innovative solutions that serve communities, solve critical health challenges, and prepare tomorrow’s healthcare leaders.
 It also embodies Ohio University’s pillars of Learn, Discover, Engage, and Work, reflecting our commitment to teaching excellence, groundbreaking research, and meaningful community engagement.